 It was a fair way of putting it.
-I am the only person I know who in the last year has made money by prank calling Cap’n Crunch cereal, pole dancing in drag, buying clothes for a 1980′s-themed prom, and dressing up as a caterpillar for a Mad-Hatter-themed brunch.
-I work jobs that I love, but that probably sound like glaring contradictions to even those who know me.
-I host trivia games at bars despite not liking trivia games.
-I work at an after-school program with first and second graders despite not wanting kids.
-I play poker despite not liking gambling.
+In the last year, I have made money by prank calling Cap’n Crunch cereal, pole dancing in drag, buying clothes for a 1980′s-themed prom, and dressing up as a caterpillar for a Mad-Hatter-themed brunch.

 So how did I get to here?
 How did I become the guy whose life is one giant messy room?

 Well, I spent the most formative portion of my life inside my mother’s uterus.
 Then there was a lot of filler.
 Then I got to my early-20′s.
 A period that I spent drifting from one miserable job to another.
 Each job I took, I told myself that I was taking on a stopgap.
 A way to pay the bills and save up money while pursuing what truly mattered to me: a writing career.
 But I could barely make ends meet, and I eventually stopped writing altogether.
 I could feel time passing by and myself sliding further and further from my dreams.

 In the movie, this is where the hero says, “No more!”
 He quits his job, pursues his goals with abandon, and, for good measure, makes out with the hot girl at the next cubicle.
 Personally, I started gambling.

 I deposited $100 in an online poker account, and started playing.
 A lot.
 When I wasn’t playing, I was studying.
 Reading strategy books, discussing hands on internet forums, watching training videos.
 Soaking up every piece of knowledge I could to get better at Texas Hold ‘Em.